OmdenaAI/myanmar-weather-forecasting/README.md

         └── weather|traffic
             ├── data           <- Scripts to download or generate data │
-            ├── features       <- Scripts to turn raw data into features for modeling │
             ├── models         <- Scripts to train models and then use trained models to make predictions │
             └── visualization  <- Code and Visualization dashboards generated for the project